tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/postgresql.md

       -- Grant table read permission for the target schema GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO username;

+      -- Grant USAGE permission to schema
+      GRANT USAGE ON SCHEMA schema_name TO username;
       ```
       </TabItem>